How to Dye Your Hair Multiple Colors at HomeMay 05, 2022

 What to Know Before You Start

 “If you are looking for a slight change or want to go darker, apply the color from root to tip,” says Rosenberg.
-But if you’re going for more of a vibrant look, apply dyes to the ends of the hair before the roots to keep the color from looking uneven.
+But if you’re going for more of a vibrant look, apply your dye to the ends of the hair before the roots to keep the color from looking uneven.

 If you have color-treated hair, the application is a little different.
 “To match your roots to the current shade of your colored hair, just apply color to the roots and pull it through only if necessary,” says Rosenberg.
 You can try the Color&Co Premium System, which includes a personalized color mix and the tools to get you started.